MediaComem/comem-webdev/subjects/express/README.md

 ### Install the Express generator

-You can create an Express app from scratch, but we'll use **express-generator** to quickly create an application skeleton:
+You can create an Express app from scratch, but we'll use [express-generator][express-generator] to quickly create an application skeleton:

 ```bash
 $> npm install -g express-generator